 The options below are for broad, everything-under-the-sun freelancers, but please know there are specialty services (I’ll highlight a few below) that might be worth a look if you’re need of a specific skill or expertise.

-Fiverr – Even today, I often start my outsourcing search on Fiverr.
+Even today, I often start my outsourcing search on Fiverr.
 The reason is it’s such low risk.
-For $5-15 you can test out someone’s skills in writing, graphic design, data entry, or whatever else you need.
+For $5-25 you can test out someone’s skills in writing, graphic design, data entry, transcription, formatting, or whatever else you need.

 There’s no bidding process either; you just find the freelancer you like and click their “buy now” button.